 The Takeaway: Linoleum is natural, hygienic, and affordable but may get scratched.

-Not to be confused with quartz, quartzite is a natural stone material that's a great alternative to marble, according to Wallenstein.
-She points out that it's more durable and less porous than marble, which is less susceptible to stains and scratches.
+Not to be confused with quartz, quartzite is a natural stone material that's a great alternative to marble, according to Vaquero.
+The designer points out that it's more durable and less porous than marble, which is less susceptible to stains and scratches.

-The Takeaway: Quartzite is a natural stone that's more durable that porous marble.
+The Takeaway: Quartzite is a natural stone that's more durable than porous marble.

 Freudenberger has mixed feelings about this countertop material, but it still makes her list of the best options.
-"I like that is is warm and very functional," she says.
+"I like that it is warm and very functional," Freudenberger says.
 However, she'd only use it in very specific situations.
-For instance, she recommends using butcher block for a kitchen island, rather than for the entire space.
+For instance, the designer recommends using butcher block for a kitchen island, rather than for the entire space.

 The Takeaway: Butcher block is functional, but you may only want to use it in small doses.

-"I love the look of wood countertops, especially in walnut," Wallenstein says.
-According to her, this is one of the best countertop materials for a traditional, timeless space.
+"I love the look of wood countertops, especially in walnut," Vaquero says.
+According to Vaquero, this is one of the best countertop materials for a traditional, timeless space.
 Plus, you'll have a myriad of options when it comes to taking care of wood countertops.

-"There are great products out there for sealing and protecting them," she explains.
-"Some come prefinished, but it's important to keep an eye out for issues like warping, burns, knife marks, or cracking," Wallenstein advises.
+"There are great products out there for sealing and protecting them," the designer explains.
+"Some come prefinished, but it's important to keep an eye out for issues like warping, burns, knife marks, or cracking," Vaquero advises.

 The Takeaway: Wood offers a traditional look, but it may show wear over time.